-16. The position taken by our organisations in our amicus curiae submission is hinged upon the continuity of Palestinian Statehood since the time prior to the establishment of the British Mandate of Palestine.31 Whereas some amici have attempted to misrepresent the process as an exercise in nation-State building32, it must be stressed that the Mandate assigned to Great Britain by the San Remo Convention in 1920 did not extinguish the provisional recognition of the independent Palestinian nation found in the Treaty of Versailles, adopted one year previous.33 the chair of the League of Nations Permanent Mandates Commission, Pierre Orts, "showed that the Palestinians formed a nation, and that Palestine was a State, though provisionally under guardianship."35 It is therefore incorrect to say that the "primary object of the Mandate for Palestine" was the creation of a State of Israel.36 As noted by the Attorney General of Mandatory Palestine, Norman Bentwich in 1939, "Arabs and Jews in Palestine claim respectively to have Arab and Jewish nationality, but they are equally Palestinian citizens."37
+- 16. The position taken by our organisations in our amicus curiae submission is hinged upon the continuity of Palestinian Statehood since the time prior to the establishment of the British Mandate of Palestine.31 Whereas some amici have attempted to misrepresent the process as an exercise in nation-State building32, it must be stressed that the Mandate assigned to Great Britain by the San Remo Convention in 1920 did not extinguish the provisional recognition of the independent Palestinian nation found in the Treaty of Versailles, adopted one year previous.33 - 17.
+Further corroborating such independence, it is worth drawing attention to the existence of a Palestinian nationality under the Mandate34, which as noted by the chair of the League of Nations Permanent Mandates Commission, Pierre Orts, "showed that the Palestinians formed a nation, and that Palestine was a State, though provisionally under guardianship."
+It is therefore incorrect to say that the "primary object of the Mandate for Palestine" was the creation of a State of Israel.
+As noted by the Attorney General of Mandatory Palestine, Norman Bentwich in 1939, "Arabs and Jews in Palestine claim respectively to have Arab and Jewish nationality, but they are equally Palestinian citizens."